AI Strategy: Getting It Right When Everyone Else Is Doing It Wrong

 Ensure that you align your degree of effort with your designated levels of reach and impact.

-How do I know if I’m on the right track with my AI strategy?
+How Do I Know If I’m on the Right Track with My AI Strategy?

 When creating a new strategy, it can be difficult to tell if you’re on the right path.
 However, AI strategies operate like any other initiative at your business; they all begin with a goal.